thiagokimo/Alexei/README.md

 1. Fork it
 2. Create your feature/bug-fix branch(`git checkout -b my-new-feature-or-fix`)
 3. Create your calculus inside `calculus` package.
-4. Add a flag to the new calculus in [ImageProcessingThing](https://github.com/thiagokimo/Alexei/blob/master/library/src/main/java/com/kimo/lib/alexei/ImageProcessingThing.java)
-5. Create a fragment in the demo app with the new calculations being applied in an image.
+4. Create a fragment in the demo app with the new calculations being applied in an image.
-6. Do your pull-request.
+5. Do your pull-request.

 ### THE IMAGES OF THE DEMO APP MUST BE HOT BLOND GIRLS.